Abiotic factors - Types, Examples and Responses

 Temperature

-Temperature is a term used to describe the amount of heat or cold measured by a thermometer or numerically.
+Temperature is a term used to describe the amount of heat or cold measured by a thermometer.
 An essential physical environment component which plays an important role in affecting the biological activities of ecosystems.

 Effect on Biochemical Reactions

 One of the factors within organisms’ environments that influence them is temperature since it influences the rate of biochemical reaction.
-From the general knowledge, one can increase the reaction by increasing the temperatures because the molecule moves relatively faster as compared to the lower temperature which slows down the reaction rate.
+Rate of reactions is increased by increasing the temperatures because the molecule moves relatively faster as compared to the lower temperature which slows down the reaction rate.

 Thermoregulation